KAZABUILD/KAZABUILD/backend/README.md

  - `ActivityType` -> string storing what is being logged
  - `TargetType` -> string storing where the activity happened
  - `TargetId` -> nullable string storing which object in the database was affected
- - `Description` -> nullable string storing additional information about the activity and error if one occured
+ - `Description` -> nullable string storing additional information about the activity and error if one occurred
  - `IpAddress` -> the IP address of the user that called the logged activity

 ## Controller methods